-Condensation on ac vent can happen anywhere and to anyone.
+Condensation on the AC vent can happen anywhere and to anyone.
 Why?
-Well, it mostly because of the steams of water comes out of their suspension and condenses into a liquid form when it comes in contact with colder surface.
-That is why a condensation formed on your air conditioner.
+It is mostly because stream of water come out of their suspension and condense into a liquid form when it comes in contact with a colder surface.
+That is why condensation formed on your air conditioner.

 If you do not quickly solve this condensation problem, you will find more problems than you like.
-There will be water dripping out of your Air Conditioner vent into the insulation that will cause the later to compress and then decreasing the ability to insulate properly.
+There will be water dripping out of your Air Conditioner vent into the insulation that will cause the latter to compress and decrease the ability to insulate properly.

-There are some causes that cause the condensation to form.
+Some causes cause the condensation to form.
 Let’s take a look at the causes down below.

 The Condensation Causes